Year 6 Transition

 Welcome to the Year 6 Transition page.
 Whether you are a parent/carer or student, you can access information and useful resources about transition from primary to secondary school from this page.
 Cockburn Laurence Calvert Academy will begin with Year 7 and is uniquely placed to ensure a supportive transition for every student that joins us.

-It is a pleasure to welcome you to Cockburn Laurence Calvert Academy as we prepare to open our doors for the very first time.
+It is a pleasure to welcome you to Cockburn Laurence Calvert Academy, the Multi-academy Trust’s most recent academy.
 Our vision for the academy is ‘Transformation to Excellence’, characterised by the relentless pursuit of securing an outstanding education and outcomes for all.
 This is the beginning of the journey for Cockburn Laurence Calvert Academy and we are committed to creating a truly excellent school for the community it serves.

 The Multi-academy Trust’s popularity and reputation is based upon academic success and a disciplined, positive and engaging learning environment.
 Our Values and Expectations are the foundations of all our schools and Cockburn Laurence Calvert will be the third secondary school to drive these forward in the south Leeds area.

 The school experience should be more than the teaching of academic subjects, therefore we encourage and support students to take advantage of a much wider offer.
 The strong academic side is well balanced by a rich variety of extra-curricular activities and a wealth of arts and sporting opportunities for all.
 The personal development of students centres around the Form Tutor, with support from our Care, Support and Guidance Team where required.